 The European Union Procurement Regulations drive UK law for public sector procurements and alongside MOD procurement policy provide the overarching control framework for all procurements.

-This means that, as a public sector organisation, we procure in a different way to industry eg competition as the default position, we set objective tender selection criteria, we are fair and transparent and will be held accountable for procurement decisions in a way the private sector is not.
-Our principles include non-discrimination (on grounds of nationality), equal treatment (of all suppliers), transparency (act in fair and non-discriminatory manner), mutual recognition (of equivalent documents and standards)
+This means that, as a public sector organisation, we procure in a different way to industry, and we do not operate preferred supplier lists.
+We use competition as the default position, we set objective tender selection criteria, we are fair and transparent and will be held accountable for procurement decisions in a way the private sector is not.
+Our principles include non-discrimination (on grounds of nationality), equal treatment (of all suppliers), transparency (act in fair and non-discriminatory manner), mutual recognition (of equivalent documents and standards).

 Our procurement activity is consistent with the CADMID (Concept, Assessment, Demonstration, Manufacture, In-Service, and Dispose) cycle.